-- 1. Require that all new development in the Town proceed on full urban services (piped water, sanitary sewers, and stormwater systems).
-Lands north of Highway 401 shall be permitted to develop on the basis of private services on an interim basis until such time that municipal services are extended north of Highway 401. - 2.
-Require developers to concurrently provide, either directly or through fees, all new infrastructure, facilities, and services that must be created, expanded, or modified to serve any new development. - 3.
+1. Require that all new development in the Town proceed on full urban services (piped water, sanitary sewers, and stormwater systems).
+Lands north of Highway 401 shall be permitted to develop on the basis of private services on an interim basis until such time that municipal services are extended north of Highway 401.

+- 2. Require developers to concurrently provide, either directly or through fees, all new infrastructure, facilities, and services that must be created, expanded, or modified to serve any new development. - 3.
 Ensure that the existence of a public utility or service does not entitle, justify, or otherwise permit the creation of a new use or the expansion of an existing use that otherwise does not conform with this Official Plan. - 4.
-Work with utility and service providers in the Town to ensure that any future expansion of local facilities is designed and planned with minimal impact on existing and future residents.

-- 5. Require that all utilities serving new development be located underground, as appropriate. - 6.
+Work with utility and service providers in the Town to ensure that any future expansion of local facilities is designed and planned with minimal impact on existing and future residents. - 5.
+Require that all utilities serving new development be located underground, as appropriate. - 6.
 Continue to monitor annually the capacity of Town-owned utilities and services to ensure that sufficient capacity exists to accommodate the five (5)- and 15-year housing supply targets specified in the Housing Supply Section of this Plan.
-Monitoring will inform the five (5)-year capital budget for such utilities and services. - 7.
-Continue to maintain a five (5)-year capital budget that identifies priorities for the operation and maintenance of Town-owned utilities and services, including drinking water treatment and distribution, sanitary sewage collection and treatment, stormwater management facilities. - 8.
-Ensure that any agreement between the Town and neighbouring jurisdictions to service these jurisdictions does not reduce the existing level of service to the Town, result in insufficient capacity to accommodate the Town's housing supply targets, as required by Policy 6 above, or result in any additional financial burden on the Town.
+Monitoring will inform the five (5)-year capital budget for such utilities and services. - Maintain the five (5)-year capital budget that identifies priorities for the operation and maintenance of Town-owned utilities and services, including drinking water treatment and distribution, sanitary sewage collection and treatment, stormwater management facilities. - 8.
+Ensure that any agreement between the Town and neighbouring jurisdictions to service these jurisdictions does not reduce the existing level of service to the Town, result in insufficient capacity to accommodate the Town's housing supply targets, as required by Policy 6 above, or result in any additional financial burden on the Town. - 9.
+Development on the basis of private on-site water and sewer services shall only be permitted where it is clearly demonstrated that: - a.
+The proposed development is considered infilling and minor rounding out of existing development; and - b.
+It can be demonstrated that the aquifer can provide a long term sustainable ground water supply of acceptable quality and quantity in accordance with MECP guidelines and regulations, and that there is no negative environmental impact (or cumulative negative impact) resulting from the use of on-site private water and sewage services."

-5.3 Stormwater Management [New Section]
+5.3 Stormwater Management